Pure Connie Smith: Background, recording and content

 Connie Smith moved to Columbia Records in 1973 after 18 top ten Billboard country singles at the RCA Victor label in the 1960s.
 At Columbia, Smith had continued commercial success but with less frequency.
 Only two of her singles reached the country top ten, while a majority reached the top 20.
 Smith's final Columbia album was issued in 1976.
 She left the label in 1977, theorizing that her music lacked the promotion that more popular Columbia acts received like George Jones or Tammy Wynette.
 Instead, Smith signed with Monument Records in 1977, owned by Fred Foster.
 According to Smith, Foster told her that he wanted to craft her into "another Roy Orbison."

 Smith's first Monument album was recorded between February and March 1977.
-The project was cut at both the Columbia Studio and Woodland Sound Studios, both of which were located in Nashville, Tennessee.
+The project was cut at both the Columbia Studios and Woodland Sound Studios, both of which were located in Nashville, Tennessee.
 The sessions were produced by Ray Baker.
 Baker had been serving as Smith's producer since 1973 and he moved forward with her to Monument.
 The first Monument project consisted of ten tracks. and a country pop approach that Smith was pressured into.
 Included was a cover of "When It's Just You and Me", which had been a top 20 country single for Dottie West.
 Smith also recorded new material written by songwriters (and artists) like Dallas Frazier, Don Gibson, Dave Loggins.